 - And more

 FDA said in its recall announcement that it had received multiple reports related to overheating of the NeuroBlate Probe, including 1 report of a patient who died after experiencing an intracranial hemorrhage, “although causality with the device malfunction cannot be concluded with certainty.”

 Can I File a Lawsuit Over Injuries Caused by the Monteris Medical NeuroBlate System?

 Only a qualified attorney can determine whether you are eligible to file a lawsuit against Monteris Medical, the maker of NeuroBlate, which is why we are currently offering free case evaluations.
 Simply fill out the confidential evaluation form below to contact our law firm now.

 Most cases involving medical devices allege that a product was sold with design, manufacturing, and/or marketing defects, which typically refers to a company’s failure to warn of a certain potential health risk(s).
 In the case of the NeuroBlate Probe, our attorneys suspect that patients may be able to take legal action in light of claims that Monteris failed to adequately warn health care providers and patients about the risk of brain damage.

 How Can Filing a Lawsuit Help Me?

 The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in NeuroBlate lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new NeuroBlate Lawsuits in all 50 states.

-Free Case Evaluation: Again, if you were harmed during a NeuroBlate procedure, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you were harmed during a NeuroBlate procedure, you should contact our law firm immediately for a free review.
+You may be entitled to a settlement by filing a suit and a free review can help.